October 15, 2025

 What I found appealing is that you don't have to list on their website to use their rental tools.
 I can choose not to list and still use the tools without a hassle.

 However, Apartments.com has some drawbacks.
 An area where several users noted there could be some improvements was maintenance tracking.
-Tenants can submit requests, which is great, but there's no real way for one to assign those tasks to vendors or track progress directly in the system.
+Tenants can submit requests, which is great, but users want to see more features that would help them assign vendors or track progress directly in the system.

 This setup works if you're already using a comprehensive tool for backend operations and just need something to boost your tenant-facing features, like applications, listings, and communication.